ExaModelsPower.jl: A GPU-Compatible Modeling Library for Nonlinear Power System Optimization: Introduction

 \section{Introduction}

 \Gls*{ac} \gls*{opf} is used to determine optimal power system operating points, which must satisfy nonlinear power flow constraints and various operational constraints~\cite{cain_history_2012,frank_introduction_2016,coffrin_powermodels_2018}.
 Resolving \gls*{ac}\gls*{opf} problems, formulated as \gls*{nlp}, can be computationally challenging, especially for large networks with thousands of buses, lines, and generators.
 The development of efficient solution methods for these problems remains an active area of research.
 In practice, \gls*{so} often solve \gls*{dc} \gls*{opf} problems, \ie, linear approximations that neglect the inherent nonlinearities of the power flow equations~\cite{cain_history_2012, oneill_recent_2011}.
 Such approximations can lead to suboptimal or infeasible solutions as \gls*{dc} feasibility does not guarantee \gls*{ac} feasibility.
 It is estimated that switching from \gls*{dc} to \gls*{ac}\gls*{opf} could reduce electricity costs by several percentage points, translating into billions of dollars in yearly savings for the US~\cite{cain_history_2012}.
+Modeling with\gls*{ac}\gls*{opf} not only leads to efficiency improvements but also improves reliability by considering the roles of reactive power and voltage magnitude.
 Numerous efforts, such as the ARPA-E Grid Optimization Competitions~\cite{aravena_recent_2023,holzer_grid_2024,holzer2025go, elbert2024final_report}, have thus been undertaken to improve solution methods for \gls*{ac}\gls*{opf}.
 Results from the competition show that solving the nonlinear power flow equations remains a computational bottleneck for large-scale systems~\cite{brun2025alternating, chevalier2024parallelized, sharadga2025scalable}.